heremaps/gluecodium/docs/lime_idl.md

 describes the following:
 * What is LimeIDL?
 * Why is it needed?
-* How is it going to work?
+* How to migrate from Franca to LimeIDL?

 When the stable version of Genium with full LimeIDL support is released, this document will be converted into LimeIDL documentation (probably by just removing the "why?" section and reducing